 When we pick up our cello and just start “fooling around” (or warming up), we usually start off in the Neck Region – and we quite possibly stay there – because that is where we feel most comfortable.
 Leaving the comfort zone is hard ….. but if we just follow our natural instincts towards ease and relaxation, our comfort zone will have trouble expanding.
 The very first thing we normally do when we pick up our instrument is tune it, so let’s start by changing the way we tune, to get ourselves already mentalised, from the very beginning, to using thumbposition and the Thumb Region.

 In fact natural harmonics are quite a nice way to get us comfortable in thumbposition because they don’t need to be stopped (and therefore encourage relaxation and ease in both hands) and they give us some very stable (and forgiving) reference points.
-So here then is some practice material which takes us up into and through thumbposition using the harmonic series:
+So here then is some practice material that takes us up into and through thumbposition, using the harmonic series:

 Harmonic Series: REPERTOIRE EXCERPTS